TingSky/md-plug/README.md

 md-plug
 =======
-just a css and js
+A beautiful md stylesheet and some javascript code